IbrahimFadel/pewdsisnext/readme.md

 ## Unfortunately

-In september of 2019, changed their api to round any subscriber count above 1000.
+In september of 2019, youtube changed their api to round any subscriber count above 1000.
 Therefore the subgap will be displayed as something like the following: 82,000,000.
 I was hoping for it to show each subscriber, but oh well